-Valencia is only four hours away from Barcelona by road but culturally and aesthetically they couldn’t be more different.
-The four hours between the two cities leaves them continents apart.
+Valencia is just four hours from Barcelona but, even though that the two cities share the same language and are both part of “els països Catalans”, culturally and aesthetically they couldn’t be more different.
+These four hours between the two cities leaves them worlds apart.

 The first thing that struck me was the city’s cleanliness and order.
 Wide boulevards and open parks feed an artery of